-Interpretive description methodology was chosen to pursue the research goals.
-This qualitative approach draws on aspects of the grounded theory and naturalistic inquiry, and expressly directs the researcher to describe subjective and experiential phenomena in such a way that findings can then be used to inform clinical understanding and practice (Thorne, Kirkham, & MacDonald-Emes, 1997; Thorne, 2008).
+Interpretive description methodology was chosen as the methodology to pursue the research goals.
+This qualitative approach draws on aspects of grounded theory and naturalistic inquiry, and expressly directs the researcher to describe subjective and experiential phenomena in such a way that findings can then be used to inform clinical understanding and practice (Thorne, 1997, 2008).
 It involves careful attention to matching data collection methods with the clinical phenomenon of interest, and consideration of what each data piece means in its own right and also in relation to other data, earlier research in the field, and particularly, for the clinical setting to which it may be applied.